 What type of activity might I be asked to do?

 Not all schools will ask you to work with children as part of the interview process, but it is fairly common practice nowadays.
-You are likely to be asked to work with a small group of just three or four children.
+You are likely to be asked to work with a small group of children whilst being observed by one of the interview panel.

 If you have little or no experience then you will probably be given a fair amount of guidance about exactly what to do.
 If you are more experienced you may be given more leeway and may even be asked ahead of the day to prepare a task.